 Aside from lining paths, these sages are excellent in containers and as groundcovers.
 Plant them in rich, well-drained soil.

-Here are eight to enjoy in your gardens.
+Here are our favorites to enjoy in your gardens.
 We've organized them by USDA Plant Hardiness Zones and have indicated the minimum temperatures they tolerate.

 Zone 4 (-30 Degrees F)

 Shinano-akigiri (Salvia koyamae) Zones 4 to 9

 Yellow shade Salvias are rare; this is our best one.
 It is so cold resistant and popular that we grow it year round.
 At times when it is out of stock, all you have to do is click on the email me when back in stock button for immediate notice when it is available again.